olneyjack/CareCascade/README.md

 #### C++ Model Repository

 This repository provides the source code for the mathematical model described in the manuscript:
-- Olney JJ _et al._ Evaluating Strategies to Improve HIV Care Outcomes in Kenya. (submitted)
+- Olney JJ _et al._ Evaluating Strategies to Improve HIV Care Outcomes in Kenya. (under review)

 #####  Source Code